 The iris is the coloured part of the eye.
 It is actually a disc shaped membrane with an opening in the centre that sits behind the cornea, along with the pupil the iris controls the amount of light entering the eye.
-It appears as though our pupil dilates and contracts but actually it is the iris doing all work, altering the aperture of the pupil, hence controlling the amount of light entering the eye.
+It appears as though our pupil dilates and contracts but actually it is the iris doing all the work, altering the aperture of the pupil, hence controlling the amount of light entering the eye.

 The pupil is the black hole at the centre of the eye and contracts or dilates depending on the amount of light required to process an object.
 It can only do this because of the muscular nature of the surrounding Iris that effectively opens or closes the aperture of the pupil.

-It is not only light or lack of it that makes our pupils dilate, pleasure, surprise or concentration can all cause our pupils to dilate, pupil size can also be used investigate a range of psychological phenomenon.
+It is not only light or lack of it that makes our pupils dilate, pleasure, surprise or concentration can all cause our pupils to dilate, pupil size can also be used to investigate a range of psychological phenomena.
 Drugs or medication can also cause the pupil to constrict or dilate.
-We have all seen films where a Doctor shines a light into a persons eyes - they are trying to see if there is a normal pupil reaction, as an abnormal one can indicate trauma to the brain like a stroke or aneurysm.
+We have all seen films where a Doctor shines a light into a person's eyes - they are trying to see if there is a normal pupil reaction, as an abnormal one can indicate trauma to the brain like a stroke or aneurysm.

 The lens is a smooth transparent disc shaped structure situated behind the pupil and iris, by changing it's shape it can bring objects in to focus on the retina at the back of the eye.
 With the assistance of the cornea the lens can refract or bend the light.

 The lens of the eye is approximately 10 mm across and 4 mm deep, although this is constantly altering as it adjusts its shape to bring objects into focus.
 The lens needs to be transparent to enable us to see clearly.
 A cataract causes the lens to become increasingly opaque causing eyesight to become cloudy or misty.
-This can also effect the colours that we see.
+This can also affect the colours that we see.

-Monet's paintings were noticeably effected by the progression of his cataracts.
+Monet's paintings were noticeably affected by the progression of his cataracts.
 The effects of the cataracts could be seen in his work, as Monet simply painted what he saw.
 His brush strokes became broader as his vision became blurrier.
 His whites, greens, and blues begin to change shade and disappear, replaced by yellows and purples.

 The conjunctiva is a thin transparent layer of tissue covering the sclera (whites of the eye) and the inside of the upper and lower eyelids, it does not cover the cornea.
 Its primary function is to keep the surface of the eyes and the inner eyelids moist, it does this by producing mucus and tears, it also helps eradicate dust and small foreign objects from the eye.
 When the conjunctiva becomes inflamed either through infection or allergies this is called conjunctivitis or pink eye.

-The retina is a thin multi layered membrane covering approximately 65% of the back of the eye and plays a fundamental part in enabling us to see the world around us.
+The retina is a thin multi-layered membrane covering approximately 65% of the back of the eye and plays a fundamental part in enabling us to see the world around us.
 With the use of photoreceptors called rods and cones, the light received via the lens is converted into chemical and nervous impulses that are relayed to the brain for interpretation via the optic nerve.

 The optic nerve is situated at the back of the eye, it connects the eye to the brain.
-Medically referred to as the second cranial nerve or CNII, its function is to transfer the information from the rods and cones in the retina using electrical impulses to the visual cortex of the brain, where the impulses are converted into an image.
+Medically referred to as the second cranial nerve or CNII, its function is to transfer information from the rods and cones in the retina using electrical impulses to the visual cortex of the brain, where the impulses are converted into an image.

 The macular is a part of the retina and situated at the back of the eye, whilst the retina concentrates on our peripheral vision this small 5mm layer of tissue is fundamental for our central vision, much of our colour vision and distinguishing fine details.

-In the centre of the macular is a blood vessel free spot called the fovea.
+In the centre of the macular is a blood vessel-free spot called the fovea.

 Retinal Blood Vessels

 The central retinal artery enters the eye via the optic nerve, before splitting in two forming the superior and inferior (upper and lower) vessels.
 These vessels then divide further and further, getting progressively smaller and smaller each time, ending in capillaries, similar to the branches of a tree.
 It is these arteries, vessels and capillaries that make up the retinal blood vessels that bring oxygenated blood and nutrients to the retina.
-In a similar way unoxygenated blood and waste material is removed from the eye in a reversed process via the retinal vein.
+In a similar way unoxygenated blood and waste material are removed from the eye in a reversed process via the retinal vein.

 It is the vitreous along with the tough and fibrous tissue of the sclera that allows the eye to maintain its shape and the pressure of the vitreous helps keep the retina in place.